vinceskahan/v5wiki/Understanding-permissions.md

 Independent of permissions, most USB and serial devices are accessible to only one process at a time.
 For example, if `weewxd` is running and communicating with the device `/dev/ttyUSB0`, then you will not be able to read/write to the device `/dev/ttyUSB0` even if you have sufficient permissions.

-## Add a user to a group
+### The `weewx` user and group

 For DEB/RPM installations, the WeeWX files are owned by the `weewx` user.
 The files are also in a group called `weewx`, so anyone in the `weewx` group will also have permission to modify the files.

-The DEB/RPM installer will put you into the `weewx` group.
+When you are in the `weewx` group, you do not have to `sudo` to modify the WeeWX files, but you do need `sudo` to start/stop the `weewxd` daemon.

-When you are in the `weewx` group, you do not have to `sudo` to modify the WeeWX files.
+If you installed WeeWX using the DEB/RPM package, the installer will put you into the `weewx` group.

-If somehow that did not happen, you add yourself to the `weewx` group:
+If somehow that did not happen, you can add yourself to the `weewx` group:
 ```
 sudo usermod -a -g weewx $USER
 ```